 Copenhagen on a Budget

 The theme park sits in the very centre of the city and is certainly worth the £45 entrance fee.
-The inspiration behind Disney land the park is over 170 years old and houses gardens, lakes, roller coasters, aquariums, circus acts, live music, puppet shows and peacocks.
+The inspiration behind Disney land the park is over 170 years old and houses gardens, lakes, roller coasters, aquariums, circus acts', live music, puppet shows and peacocks.
 Destroyed in part in world war two Tivoli has been restored and built upon time and time again capturing the styles of each period as it goes.
-Hans Christian Anderson was inspired by its gardens and in turn the park features rides dedicated to his stories.
-A cocktail bar on board a pirate ship looks out across a Chinese dragon roller coaster, while brass bands and circus acts compete with each other from art deco stages and victorian music halls.
-The best time to see the park is in the afternoon and evening since as the sun sets the whole park is illuminated allowing for candle lit dinners and night flights in tumbling biplanes or gently rising hot air balloons.
-For the cost of a few pints in London Tivoli Gardens is an experiance not to be missed and makes for an unforgettable climax to one of europe’s best value mini breaks.
+Hans Christian Anderson was inspired by its gardens and in turn, the park features rides dedicated to his stories.
+A cocktail bar on board a pirate ship looks out across a Chinese dragon roller coaster, while brass bands and circus acts compete with each other from art deco stages and Victorian music halls.
+The best time to see the park is in the afternoon and evening since as the sun sets the whole park is illuminated allowing for candlelit dinners and night flights in tumbling biplanes or gently rising hot air balloons.
+For the cost of a few pints in London Tivoli Gardens is an experience not to be missed and makes for an unforgettable climax to one of Europe’s best value mini-breaks.